folkertvanheusden/iESP/README.md

 using
 -----
-On the uC it uses the connected SD-card.
+On the microcontroller it uses the connected SD-card.
 Make sure it is formatted in 'exfat' format (because of the file size).
 Create a test.dat file on the SD-card of the size you want your iSCSI target to be.
-The uC version needs to be configured first: under microcontrollers/data there's a file called cfg-iESP.json.example.
+The microcontroller version needs to be configured first: under microcontrollers/data there's a file called cfg-iESP.json.example.
 Rename this to cfg-iESP.json and enter e.g. appropriate WiFi settings (if applicable).
 Leave "syslog-host" empty to not send error logging to a syslog server.

-On Linux/FreeBSD, it assumes you have a test.dat file of appropriate size in the current directory.
-Run iESP with '-h' to see a list of switches.
-You probably need to change the listen-address for example.
-You can also use an NBD-backend making iESP in an iSCSI-NBD proxy.
+On non-microcontrollers, run iESP with '-h' to see a list of switches.
+You probably want to set the backend file/device and to set the listen-address for example.
+You can also use an NBD-backend, making iESP in an iSCSI-NBD proxy.

-This software has a custom SNMP library.
+This software has a custom SNMP library (SNMP agent).
 * .1.3.6.1.2.1.142.1.10.2.1.1   - PDUs received
 * .1.3.6.1.2.1.142.1.10.2.1.3   - number of bytes transmitted
 * .1.3.6.1.2.1.142.1.10.2.1.4   - number of bytes received